maelfabien/Multimodal-Emotion-Recognition/Video/README.md

 - `7-Xception.ipynb` : An implementation of the Xception Architecture
 - `8-DeXpression.ipynb` : An implementation of the DeXpression Architecture
 - `9-Prediction.ipynb` : Live Webcam prediction of the model
+- `10-Hybrid.ipynb` : A hybrid deep learning model taking both the HOG/Landmarks model and the image

 The Model weights can be found on this public drive :
 *Link to Come*